 The film begins with a pair of guys robbing a bank.
 Based on what we see, we understand the robbery was unsuccessful, and something tragic happened that wasn’t part of the plan.
-One of the dangerous robbers (Nicolas Cage) is captured, arrested and placed in prison wearing only his underwear.
-He wakes up in a small town surrounded by skilled Samurais and will be given an unexpected opportunity.
+One of the dangerous robbers (Nicolas Cage) is captured, arrested, and imprisoned wearing only his underwear.
+He wakes up in a small town surrounded by skilled Samurais and is given an unexpected opportunity.

 Approached by the town’s Governor, he is given a dangerous mission to gain his freedom once again.
 We learn that the Governor’s granddaughter named Bernice (Sofia Boutella) has gone missing.
 The criminal agrees to the Governor’s offer and takes off into the sunset, riding a bicycle with hopes of finding Bernice and becoming free once again.
 The criminal is also fitted with a leather suit containing several bombs which will trigger if his behaviour is altered or if he doesn’t return within five days.